On this page

 Click Save Field.

-After MongoDB Charts locates the missed field, the field appears in italics the Fields pane.
-If MongoDB Charts discovers other missed fields in the same subdocument, MongoDB Charts also adds those fields in italics.
+After Atlas Charts locates the missed field, the field appears in italics the Fields pane.
+If Atlas Charts discovers other missed fields in the same subdocument, Atlas Charts also adds those fields in italics.
 Once you add a field, you can include it in your chart, convert its data type, or remove it.